Harry and Jo Leggett Chancellor's Fellowship

 - One fellowship is available each year based on available funding.

 - Leggett fellows receive a $12,000 stipend per year, paid in monthly installments, for a maximum of 4 years for doctoral students or 2 years for master’s students.

-- The Leggett fellowship also pays for graduate tuition for up to 15 hours each fall and spring semester, and up to 9 hours each summer, of degree-related course work for a maximum of 4 years for doctoral students or 2 years for Master’s students.
+- If a Leggett fellow does not have a graduate assistantship, the Leggett fellowship also pays for graduate tuition for up to 15 hours each fall and spring semester, and up to 9 hours each summer, of degree-related course work for a maximum of 4 years for doctoral students or 2 years for Master’s students.

 - This funding can be combined with additional sources of funding in accordance with university policy.

 - Preference will be given to doctoral students.